 This 2008 report by the International Energy Agency looks at the factors governing the best assurance of safe and secure geologic storage.
 It includes a list of questions to ask about proposed projects to ensure that they are being conducted properly.
 View report.

-Developed following a joint workshop organized by the International Energy Agency and the CSLF, this 2007 report examines the legal issues affecting the storage of CO2 as a greenhouse gas mitigation strategy and makes recommendations for further legal work on CO2 storage.
+Developed following a joint workshop organized by the International Energy Agency and the Carbon Sequestration Leadership Forum (CSLF), this 2007 report examines the legal issues affecting the storage of carbon dioxide as a greenhouse gas mitigation strategy and makes recommendations for further legal work on carbon dioxide storage.
 View report.